qmk/qmk_firmware/keyboards/lily58/keymaps/druotoni/readme.md

 The scope displays your burst time on a chart.
 The WPM is represented by an horizontal line.

 The ring display the last letter in the upper frame.
 Each time you enter a key, the Navi searches into the circular database and locks the position.
-A special animation is displayed whem you hit key like Enter, Backspce or Escape.
+A special animation is displayed when Enter, Backspce or Escape are strike.

 ![Typing animation](https://imgur.com/iIG1tQE.gif)

 ## Startup animation

-Your Navi boots when you leave the sleep mode.
-The animation is canceled when you hit a key.
+Your Navi boots when it leaves the sleep mode.
+The animation can be canceled by typing.

 ![Startup animation](https://i.imgur.com/EXU92Ev.gif)

 ## Waking up animation

-After a period of inactivity, the scope and the ring turn off and the Navi runs Idle mode.
+After a period of inactivity, the scope and the ring turn off and the Navi runs in Idle mode.
 A new key stroke wakes them up.

 ![Waking up animation](https://imgur.com/9GWa7rR.gif)